 Relayed and Brokered Messaging

-The messaging pattern associated with the initial releases of Microsoft Azure Service Bus is referred to as relayed messaging, but Service Bus also supports brokered messaging.
+Microsoft Azure Service Bus supports two distinct messaging patterns: relayed messaging and brokered messaging.
 The brokered messaging scheme can also be thought of as asynchronous messaging.

 The central component of Service Bus is a centralized (but highly load-balanced) relay service that supports a variety of different transport protocols and Web services standards.
 This includes SOAP, WS-*, and even REST.
 The relay service provides a variety of different relay connectivity options and can even help negotiate direct peer-to-peer connections when it is possible.
 Service Bus is optimized for .NET developers who use the Windows Communication Foundation (WCF), both with regard to performance and usability, and provides full access to its relay service through SOAP and REST interfaces.
 This makes it possible for any SOAP or REST programming environment to integrate with it.